nrfconnect/sdk-nrf/samples/crypto/rsa/README.rst

    :local:
    :depth: 2

+The RSA sample shows how to perform singing and verification of a sample plaintext using a 1024-bit key.

 Overview
 ********

-The RSA sample shows how to perform singing and verification of a sample plaintext using a 1024-bit key.
+The sample follows these steps:

-First, the sample performs initalization:
+1. First, the sample performs initialization:

-   #.
+   a.
 The Platform Security Architecture (PSA) API is initialized.
    #.
-A random RSA keypair is generated an imported in the PSA crypto keystore
+A random RSA key pair is generated and imported into the PSA crypto keystore.
    #.
-The public key of the RSA keypair is imported in the PSA crypto keystore
+The public key of the RSA key pair is imported into the PSA crypto keystore.

-Then, RSA signing/verification is performed:
 #.
+Then, RSA signing and verification is performed:

-Signing is performed using the RSA keypair.
+   a.
+Signing is performed using the RSA private key.
    #.
-Verification of the signagure is performed using the exported public key.
+The signature is verified using the exported public key.

+#.
 Afterwards, the sample performs cleanup:

-   #.
-The RSA keypair and public key are removed from the PSA crypto keystore.
+   a.
+The RSA key pair and public key are removed from the PSA crypto keystore.

 Requirements
 ************